top of page

 1. Active investment management, the attempt to outperform a relevant benchmark, has a poor track record for fundamental reasons.
 This is certain to continue.

 2. Cost of investing matters!
 Cost reduces return.
-When an advisor is hired, the advisor, the advisor's firm, the product provider, the government, are also hired and paid.
+When an advisor is hired, the advisor, the advisor's firm, the product provider, the government, are also hired and paid by you.

 3. Most Canadians have basic financial planning needs.
 Financial advisors and planners add value but the value is not commensurate with the cost for those with basic financial planning needs.